Etymology of Kokam

-The fruit has an agreeable flavor and a sweetish acid taste.
+The Kokam fruit has an agreeable flavour and a sweetish acid taste.
+The ripened, rind and juice of Kokam fruit are commonly used in cooking.
+The dried and salted rind is used as a condiment in curries.
 It is used in Konkan area chiefly in the form of Kokam prepared by drying the outer rind, soaking it repeatedly in the juice of the pulp and sun drying.
-Kokam contains about 10 % malic acid and a little tartaric and citric acid.
-It is used as a garnish to give an acid flavor to curries and also for preparing cooling syrups during hot months.
-Kokam is reported to be exported to a few African countries particularly Zanzibar.
+It is used as a garnish to give an acid flavour to curries and also for preparing cooling syrups during summer.

 The fruit is anthelmintic and cardio tonic, and useful in piles, dysentery, tumors, pains and cardiac disorders.
 A syrup from the fruit juice is given in bilious affections.
 The root is astringent.

-The seeds of the fruit yield 23 to 26% by weight of seeds and about 44% on the weight of kernels, a valuable edible fat known in commerce as ‘Kokam butter'.
-It is extracted mostly on a cottage industry basis by crushing the kernels boiling the pulp in water and skimming off the fat from the top; or by churning the crushed pulp with water.
+A valuable edible fat known in commerce as ‘Kokam butter’ is extracted by crushing the kernels, boiling the pulp in water and skimming off the fat from the top; or by churning the crushed pulp with water.

 Kokam butter is considered nutritive, astringent, demulcent and emollient.
 It is suitable for ointments, suppositories and pharmaceutical purposes.
-It is as a local application to ulcers and fissures of lips, hand etc. The oil cake left after the extraction of oil can be used for manufacture of industrial adhesives, as manure and as cattle feed.
-Saponification value of the oil is 187 to 191.7, Iodine value 25 to 36 and Titer 40 to 43 degree C.
+It is used as a local application to ulcers and fissures of lips, hand, etc.